 Cook is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Cook who are college-educated is close to the national average for all communities of 21.84%: 17.07% of the adults in Cook have a bachelor's degree or advanced degree.
+In terms of college education, Cook is nearly on par with the US average for all cities of 21.84%: 17.07% of adults 25 and older in Cook have a bachelor's degree or advanced degree.

 The per capita income in Cook in 2022 was $36,777, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,108 for a family of four.
 However, Cook contains both very wealthy and poor people as well.